bartekplus/FluentTyper/README.md

 ## Feedback

-If you have any feedback, please reach out to me at bartekplus+ff@gmail.com
+If you have any feedback, please reach out to me at <bartekplus+ff@gmail.com> or create an issue on [GitHub](https://github.com/bartekplus/FluentTyper).

 ## Buy Me a Coffee